mariohernandez/mariohernandezio/src/blog/storybook-components.md

 ### Template suggestions

-All the pieces are in place to Integrate the Card component so Drupal can use it to render each news article when viewed in Teaser mode.
+All the pieces are in place to Integrate the Card component so Drupal can use it to render each news article when viewed in Teaser view mode.

 * The first thing we need to do to begin the integration process is to determine which Twig template Drupal uses to render news articles in teaser view mode.
 One easy way to do this is to turn on Twig debugging.
 This used to be a complex configuration but starting with Drupal 10.1 you can now do it directly in Drupal's UI: